-To our knowledge, this was the first image segmentation competition (with secret test set) won by a feedforward Deep Learner.
+To our knowledge, this was the first official image segmentation competition won by a deep feedforward NN.

-our LSTM RNN already performed simultaneous segmentation and recognition when they became the
+our Long Short-Term Memory recurrent NNs[LSTM1-6] already performed simultaneous segmentation and recognition in 2009 when they became the

-first Deep Leaners to win official international pattern recognition contests - in connected handwriting at ICDAR 2009 .)
+first deep learners to win official international pattern recognition contests (in connected handwriting

-This is relevant for the recently approved huge brain projects in Europe and the US.
+Brain image segmentation has become very relevant for the huge brain projects in Europe and the US.
 Given electron microscopy images of stacks of thin slices of animal brains, the goal is to build a detailed 3D model of the brain's neurons and dendrites.
 But human experts need many hours and days and weeks to annotate the images: Which parts depict neuronal membranes?
 Which parts are irrelevant background?
 This needs to be automated.
-Our deep NN learned to solve this task through experience with many training images.
-They won the contest on all three evaluation metrics by a large margin, with superhuman performance in terms of pixel error.
-(Ranks 2-6: for researchers at ETHZ, MIT, CMU, Harvard.)
+Our DanNet[DAN,DAN1][GPUCNN1-3,5-8] learned to solve this task through experience with many training images.
+It won the contest on all three evaluation metrics by a large margin, with superhuman performance in terms of pixel error.
+(Ranks 2-6 for researchers at ETHZ, MIT, CMU, Harvard.)

-It is ironic that artificial NN (ANN) can help to better understand biological NN (BNN).
+It is ironic that artificial NNs (ANNs) can help to better understand biological NNs (BNNs).
 And in more than one way—on my

 2013 lecture tour

-I kept trying to convince neuroscientists that feature detectors invented by our deep visual ANN are highly predictive of what they will find in BNN once they have figured out how to measure synapse strengths.
-While the visual cortex of BNN may use a quite different learning algorithm, its objective function to be minimised must be similar to our ANN's.
+I kept trying to convince neuroscientists that feature detectors invented by our deep visual ANNs are highly predictive of what they will find in BNNs once they have figured out how to measure synapse strengths.
+While the visual cortex of BNNs may use a quite different learning algorithm, its objective function to be minimized must be similar to the one of our ANNs.

-When we started Deep Learning research over two decades ago [11,14], slow computers forced us to focus on toy applications.
-Today, our deep NN can already learn to rival human pattern recognisers in important domains [12,13].
-And this is just the beginning - each decade we gain another factor of 100-1000 in terms of
+When we started deep learning research over 3 decades ago,[UN,UN1-2] slow computers forced us to focus on toy applications.
+By 2011, however, our deep NNs learned to rival human pattern recognisers in important domains.
+And this is just the beginning - each decade we are gaining another factor of 100 in terms of

 raw computational power per cent.